 If there is one breed that gets commonly identified as the primary Pitbull breed, it’s definitely this one.
 This may or may not be the original Pitbull breed, but it’s definitely one that seems very close to the original bloodlines.
 While the United Kennel Club recognizes this breed as its own breed of dog, the American Kennel Club does not; despite that fact, the UKC does consider this terrier to be purebred with a fairly long history.

 So, what does this breed look like?
 They come in multiple colors, ranging from black or white to brindle or brown.
-Most of these dogs are relatively expensive, with high price tags and relatively high costs when it comes to healthcare.
+Most of these dogs are relatively expensive, with high price tags and relatively high costs when it comes to healthcare and dog insurance.

 One of the variants of the American Pitbull Terrier is the Red Nose Pitbull.
 These dogs look virtually identical to their cousins, but with a red nose, red lips, red eyes, and red nails.
 These dogs tend to be fairly rare, which means that they not only fetch a fairly high price but that they tend to have some fairly significant health problems over the long run.
 As you might expect, unethical breeders aren’t helping this particular offshoot get anything healthier.